Home » Featured » Invisible People

 Thanks Jim.
 I’ve just checked and unfortunately The Soloist is is not due for release here in Australia till September apparently.

-I’ll look forward to seeing it – in spite of this rather condemnatory review I read, written by Linda Malazzo. :-)
+I’ll look forward to seeing it – in spite of a rather condemnatory review I read, written by Linda Malazzo of the Huffington Post. :-)

 For a wonderfully inspiring – and totally respectful – film on a similar theme, I loved the documentary Dark Days!